irfanhakim-as/homelab-wiki/topics/ssh.md

 ### Description

-This details how to install and setup SSH on your system.
+This details how to install and setup SSH on a Linux system.

 ### Installation